 Opioid Addiction Resources

+Finding resources for individuals who have chronic pain and are concerned about opioid addiction can be challenging.
 The Substance Abuse & Mental Health Services Administration National Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
-1-800-662-HELP (4357)
+They can be reached at 1-800-662-HELP (4357).